SaVlad/wingui/README.md

 }
 ...
 Window *window = new Window();
-EventListener *el = new EventListener();
+WindowEventListener *el = new WindowEventListener();
 el->SetMouseDownCallback(MouseDownHandler);
 window->SetEventListener(el);
 window->Show();
 window->MessagePump();
 ```
-This is code is shortened obviously, but you can grasp possibilities of EventListener.
+This is code is shortened obviously, but you can grasp possibilities of WindowEventListener.
 At the moment, there are **32** notifications supported.
 Each is parsed, if needed, and passed to your handler.
 Also notice, that handler must return a `bool`.
 If handler returned `true`, message considered as handled.
 If `false` is returned, then message is passed to `DefWindowProc` and handled by system.

 ## Win32Exception